-23.12 SUBCONTRACTING AFTER AWARD OF TENDER 23.12.1 A person awarded a contract may only enter into a subcontracting agreement with the approval of the Municipality.
-23.12.2 A person awarded a contract in relation to a designated sector, may not subcontract in such a manner that the local production and content of the overall value of the contract is reduced to below stipulated minimum threshold.
-23.12.3 A person awarded a contract may not subcontract more that 25% of the value of the contract to any other enterprise that does not have an equal or higher B-BBEE status level of contributor that the person concerned, unless the contract is subcontracted to an EME that has the capacity and ability to execute the subcontract.
-23.13 Local Beneficiation 23.13.1 At any given time the Municipality may decide to introduce local beneficiation programme to any project depending on the nature of the project.
-23.13.2 The Municipality desirous to create jobs and business opportunities for all citizens and businesses residing in the Mangaung Metropolitan Municipality area.
-23.13.3 This proposal highlights certain areas of local beneficiation in the implementation of capital projects on behalf of Mangaung Metropolitan Municipality.
-This will cover all construction aspects relating to the processes by which the construction 23.13.4 industry develops emerging and established small contractors, professionals and supplier.
-23.13.5 It also deals with labour enhanced construction by encouraging the engagement and training of labour recruited from local communities.
-23.13.6 A major objective of the Mangaung Metropolitan Municipality is to extend economic opportunities and entrepreneurial capacity to all localities within its Municipal boundaries by the optimum utilisation of the resources existing in the vicinity of projects, the development of these resources in the execution of the project, and by maximising the amount of project funds retained within the project locality.
-23.14 Contract Participation Targets 23.14.1 Contract participation is the process by which the Mangaung Metropolitan Municipality implements Government's objectives.
-23.14.2 The Municipality shall set targets for construction by specified entities.
-23.14.3 The rand value for which is based on the services and work undertaken by the specified entities and measured as a percentage of the total certified Contract value or fee value of work completed (excluding VAT) measured at the date of issue of the Taking-over Certificate.
-23.14.4 The Contractor or Principal Consultant shall be obliged to commit to or exceed the targets stated in the Appendix to Tender.
+- 23.13.1 At any given time the Municipality may decide to introduce local beneficiation programme to any project depending on the nature of the project. - 23.13.2 The Municipality desirous to create jobs and business opportunities for all citizens and businesses residing in the Mangaung Metropolitan Municipality area. - 23.13.3 This proposal highlights certain areas of local beneficiation in the implementation of capital projects on behalf of Mangaung Metropolitan Municipality. - 23.13.4 This will cover all construction aspects relating to the processes by which the construction industry develops emerging and established small contractors, professionals and supplier. - 23.13.5 It also deals with labour enhanced construction by encouraging the engagement and training of labour recruited from local communities. - 23.13.6 A major objective of the Mangaung Metropolitan Municipality is to extend economic opportunities and entrepreneurial capacity to all localities within its Municipal boundaries by the optimum utilisation of the resources existing in the vicinity of projects, the development of these resources in the execution of the project, and by maximising the amount of project funds retained within the project locality.

+23.14 Contract Participation Targets

-- As far as it is practical, the Contractor shall consider utilising targeted enterprises and targeted suppliers from communities immediately adjacent to the contract before considering from wider areas. - As far as it is practical, the Principal Consultant shall consider utilising local Targeted Professional, unless the Principal Consultant is Local.
+- 23.14.1 Contract participation is the process by which the Mangaung Metropolitan Municipality implements Government's objectives. - 23.14.2 The Municipality shall set targets for construction by specified entities. - 23.14.3 The rand value for which is based on the services and work undertaken by the specified entities and measured as a percentage of the total certified Contract value or fee value of work completed (excluding VAT) measured at the date of issue of the Taking-over Certificate. - 23.14.4 The Contractor or Principal Consultant shall be obliged to commit to or exceed the targets stated in the Appendix to Tender. - 23.14.5 As far as it is practical, the Contractor shall consider utilising targeted enterprises and targeted suppliers from communities immediately adjacent to the contract before considering from wider areas. - 23.14.6 As far as it is practical, the Principal Consultant shall consider utilising local Targeted Professional, unless the Principal Consultant is Local.